 STATEMENT OF FAITH

-First Baptist Church, Moab, UT believes that the Bible is the only source of authority for all matters of faith and practice.
-First Baptist Church Moab participates in and cooperates with the Southern Baptist Convention, the Utah-Idaho Southern Baptist Convention, and the Gideon Baptist Association of Churches.
-First Baptist Church Moab accepts the doctrinal statement of "The Baptist Faith & Message 2000" as adopted by the Southern Baptist Convention, June 14th, 2000 at the Southern Baptist Convention as documented below:
+First Baptist Church, Moab, UT, believes that the Bible is the only source of authority for all matters of faith and practice.
+First Baptist Church Moab is an autonomous, Bible-believing, independent fellowship of Christ followers.
+As of September 25th, 2022, First Baptist Church Moab is no longer affiliated with the Southern Baptist Convention yet continues at this time to accept the doctrinal statement of "The Baptist Faith & Message 2000" as adopted by the Southern Baptist Convention, on June 14th, 2000, at the Southern Baptist Convention as our Statement of Faith documented below:

 THE BAPTIST FAITH & MESSAGE

 The Holy Bible was written by men divinely inspired and is God's revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
 Therefore, all Scripture is totally true and trustworthy.
 It reveals the principles by which God judges us, and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
 All Scripture is a testimony to Christ, who is Himself the focus of divine revelation.